DigitalOceanPHP/Client/README.md

 To wrapping your own response message please inject your own `ExceptionInterface` if needed (see `DigitalOceanV2\Exception\ResponseException` for more info).

+If you use Guzzle, you can inject your own client to our `GuzzleAdapter`.

 You can also make your own adapter by extending `AbstractAdapter` and implementing `AdapterInterface`.

 Example
 -------